Help us in the race against dementia

 University College London/Francis Crick Institute, UK

-Investigating the role of autophagy, known as a cellular ‘garbage disposal’ system that removes and recycles damaged material to prevent the build-up of toxic waste within the cells.
+Investigating the role of autophagy – a cellular ‘garbage disposal’ system that removes and recycles damaged material to prevent the build-up of toxic waste within the cells.

 Dr Cara Croft